The Chances of Your Home Being Attacked by Termites

 Homesteads/ Queenslanders may have plenty of space underneath their suspended wooden floors and the piers/stumps with antcaps give you a good chance to observe termite tunnels heading up to the floor.
 The temptation for us humans is to stack all sorts of stuff under these houses which often gives termites something to eat at ground level and, if this stuff is against the walls, it provides some cover so you can’t see tunnels heading upwards.

-Suburban suspended floor houses are the type which are usually set on the so-called ‘quarter acre block’, with brick piers and foundation walls supporting bearers, joists and flooring boards.
-The walls may be double brick, brick veneer, weatherboard, fibro or other cladding and a timber framed roof.
+Suburban Suspended Floor Houses are the type which is usually set on the so-called ‘quarter acre block’, with brick piers and foundation walls supporting bearers, joists and flooring boards.
+The walls may be double brick, brick veneer, weatherboard, fibro or other cladding and a timber-framed roof.
 If you crawled under to inspect every year, termite tunnels would be found and treatment applied before much damage was done.

 The Archicentre website once featured a report that said the annual damage bill to homes was about $1billion.
 The average cost of professional treatment was around $3000 and the cost of repairs was around $5000…Total $8000.
 One homeowner I know well, refinanced his home to pay a $70,000 bill.
 Sure, the kitchen was one area that had to be completely rebuilt so he went the extra and put in new, more modern appliances at extra cost.
 Extrapolating to today’s money, the average bill for treatment plus repairs would be approaching $15,000 per attacked house and the national annual damage caused by termites would be approaching $2bn.